 The Alameda Point Antiques Faire is the largest antiques show in Northern California.
-Held once a month, this Bay Area antiques establishment brings in over 10,000 shoppers and 800 dealers for each monthly event.
+Held once a month, this Bay Area antiques highlight brings in over 10,000 shoppers and 800 dealers for each monthly event.

 With a fine flair for antique and vintage-feel items, the Alameda Point Antiques Faire is the perfect place to find some one-of-a-kind pieces to accent any home.
 Unique furniture is the norm, along with shoes, jewelry, wall sconces and a list of antique odds and ends.

-The Alameda Point Antiques and Collectibles Faire is situated on a postcard-perfect stretch of the San Francisco Bay, on a former naval base’s landing strip, with the San Francisco skyline as the Faire’s backdrop.
+The Alameda Point Antiques and Collectibles Faire is situated on a picture-perfect stretch of the San Francisco Bay, on a former naval base’s landing strip, with the San Francisco skyline as the Faire’s backdrop.
 The faire and estate sales take place rain or shine, even on holidays such as Easter, and the auction previews happen the following Tuesday and Wednesday.